elabit/robotmk/README.md

     - var1:value1
     - var2:value2
 ```
-### Integrate the new Robot E2E check into CheckMK
+### Integrate the new Robot E2E check into Checkmk

 As soon as the new agent is installed on the client, it starts to execute the robot test(s).
-You will notice that the service "CheckMK Discovery" turns to WARNING because it hs found the first result of out Robot test in the agent output.
+You will notice that the service "Checkmk Discovery" turns to WARNING because it hs found the first result of out Robot test in the agent output.
 Let's integrate the new check into the monitoring!

 ![desc](img/disc.gif)